Spring Cleaning – 7 Ways to Get Your Home in Shape

-Whether you’re kashering your home, shaking the house for Nowruz, getting rid of any negative energy and lingering spirits in Xiaonian, or just plain spring cleaning, this seven- step method to cleaning your home will get the job done.
+Whether you’re kashering your home, shaking the house for Nowruz, getting rid of any negative energy and lingering spirits in Xiaonian, or just plain spring cleaning, this seven- step method to cleaning your home will get the fresh start you’re looking for.

-Use our 30-day Spring Cleaning Printable to get started on your task list.
+Use our 30-day Checklist to get started on your spring cleaning task list.

-Let me know how your spring cleaning went by commenting below.
+Let me know how your spring cleaning went by commenting below or dropping me an email.
 Are there things that need to be added to our checklist?
 Let me know at firstname.lastname@example.org.